97jaz/hamt/README.md

   val : any/c
 ```

-Creates an HAMT with each `key` mapped to the following `val`.
-Each
+Creates a HAMT with each `key` mapped to the following `val`.
+Each `key`
-`key` must have a `val`, so the total number of arguments must be even.
+must have a `val`, so the total number of arguments must be even.

-The `hamt` procedure creates an HAMT where keys are compared with
+The `hamt` procedure creates a HAMT where keys are compared with
-`equal?`, `hamteqv` creates an HAMT where keys are compared with `eqv?`,
+`equal?`, `hamteqv` creates a HAMT where keys are compared with `eqv?`,
-and `hamteq` creates an HAMT where keys are compared with `eq?`.
+and `hamteq` creates a HAMT where keys are compared with `eq?`.

 The `key` to `val` mappings are added to the table in the order they
 appear in the argument list, so later mappings can hide earlier ones if